iShares Broad USD Investment Grade Corporate Bond ETF (NASDAQ:USIG) Short Interest Update

-iShares Broad USD Investment Grade Corporate Bond ETF (NASDAQ:USIG) was the recipient of a significant decrease in short interest in April.
-As of April 30th, there was short interest totalling 12,300 shares, a decrease of 81.0% from the April 15th total of 64,700 shares.
-Based on an average daily volume of 791,200 shares, the short-interest ratio is currently 0.0 days.
+iShares Broad USD Investment Grade Corporate Bond ETF (NASDAQ:USIG) was the recipient of a large increase in short interest in the month of July.
+As of July 31st, there was short interest totalling 194,800 shares, an increase of 72.7% from the July 15th total of 112,800 shares.
+Based on an average trading volume of 571,000 shares, the short-interest ratio is presently 0.3 days.

 Receive News & Ratings for iShares Broad USD Investment Grade Corporate Bond ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Broad USD Investment Grade Corporate Bond ETF and related companies with MarketBeat.com's FREE daily email newsletter.